cseda004/FoxChrome/README.md

 # FoxChrome

-Screenshots are currently not available!
-This is gonna be fixed soon!

 I've made a simple Windows application for installing Firefox CSS Themes (userChrome.css, userContent.css, etc.).
 I've posted it on Reddit and quite a few people seemed to be interested so I decided to upload it to GitHub.

 ## What it is capable of: